Vijay1126/MIPS-processor/README.md

 branch is TAKEN, the speculatively fetched instruction from PC+4 is quashed in its ID/RF stage using the nop bit and the next instruction is fetched from the effective branch address.
 Execution now proceeds normally.

+# The nop bit
+The nop bit for any stage indicates whether it is performing a valid operation in the current clock cycle.
+The nop bit for the IF stage is initialized to 0 and for all other stages is initialized to 1.
+(This is because in the first clock cycle, only the IF stage performs a valid operation.)
+In the absence of hazards,, the value of the nop bit for a stage in the current clock cycle is equal to the nop bit of the prior stage in the previous clock cycle.
+However, the nop bit is also used to implement stall that result from a RAW hazard or to quash speculatively fetched instructions if the branch condition evaluates to TAKEN.

+# The HALT Instruction
+The halt instruction is a “custom” instruction we introduced so you know when to stop the simulation.
+When a HALT instruction is fetched in IF stage at cycle N, the nop bit of the IF stage in the next clock cycle (cycle N+1) is set to 1 and subsequently stays at 1.
+The nop bit of the ID/RF stage is set to 1 in cycle N+1 and subsequently stays at 1.
+The nop bit of the EX stage is set to 1 in cycle N+2 and subsequently stays at 1.
+The nop bit of the MEM stage is set to 1 in cycle N+3 and subsequently stays at 1.
+The nop bit of the WB stage is set to 1 in cycle N+4 and subsequently stays at 1.